-If the snake did have a collar with an up to date identification tag, it would tell you that the Ring-necked snake (Diadophis punctatus) is mildly venomous.
+If the snake did have a collar with an up-to-date identification tag, it would tell you that the ring-necked snake (Diadophis punctatus) is mildly venomous.

 The attractive snake’s head is flattened and the smooth scales give the serpent a healthy glossy appearance.

 Let’s dive right in with some more detail on the main question, “Is the ringneck snake venomous?”
 Then we’ll cover anything else you might want to know about this stunning serpent.

 - 4 Habitat Of The Ringsnake